DiogoValdrez/discord_training_py/README.md

 # discord_training_py
-Made by DiogoValdrez
+Project made by DiogoValdrez

 Just to learn how to use discod.py

-For more info contact me Discord: Duz#8881
+For more info contact me in Discord: Duz#8881